Introducing the Antarctica

 This strange natural phenomenon is an iron oxide-tainted stream of salt water that flows from the Taylor glacier.

 The Holy Trinity Church is a Russian Orthodox church on King George Island.
 The site is also close to Bellingshausen Station which is a Russian research station.

 The Drake Passage

-This is Antarctica’s tallest mountain at 4,897 metres.
-It can be climbed however it takes practice, training and and a skilled team to embark on this challenge.
+This is Antarctica’s tallest mountain at 4,897 meters.
+It can be climbed however it takes practice, training, and a skilled team to embark on this challenge.

-The harbour of Port Lockroy is a scientific research base as well as a museum.
+The harbor of Port Lockroy is a scientific research base as well as a museum.
 There is also a post office where the tradition is you send a postcard home.
 Better than a text I reckon!